fiftydinar/yaml-parser/README.md

 # Installation

-Only tested on Linux with GNU Utilities.
+Only tested on Linux with Bash shell & GNU Utilities.

 If local install command doesn't work, you will probably need to add `$HOME/.local/bin` directory to path in shell profile.
 Alternatively, modify the command to install `yaml-parser` to `$HOME/bin` directory instead.